Is JetBlue’s new Cash + Points flight redemption a good deal?

 There are a number of ways to earn JetBlue points, whether that’s through their own co-branded credit card or flying paid flights.
 However, the easiest way is by collecting transferrable bank points with American Express Membership Rewards, Chase Ultimate Rewards, or Citi ThankYou points.

-- Chase Sapphire Preferred® Card: Earn 80,000 bonus points after you spend $4,000 in the first three months from account opening.
-Plus earn a $50 statement credit on grocery purchases in the first year of account opening.
+- Chase Sapphire Preferred® Card: Earn 100,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.

 - Chase Sapphire Reserve®: Earn 60,000 bonus points after you spend $4,000 in the first three months from account opening.